 Facility location problems in transportation still require an effort to include multi-commodity flows, different transport modes, and time-dependent decisions as the ones regarding depots that can be located over time (da Gama, 2022).
 Also considering the HLP more in general there are still many lacks.
-The more relevant ones regard the lack of models integrating the time dimension and related to real-world problems, and the absence of insights obtained from results not only concerning the objective function and computation times (Alumur et al., 2021).
-Our contribution aims to deal with these lacks found in HLP and facility location problems in transportation.
-Similarly to Crainic et al. (2021); Giusti et al. (2021), we consider a multi-period setting in which the term location has a double meaning.
-The location decision corresponds to contracting a terminal and defining when to use them precisely.
-In contrast, we consider multi-commodity flows and multimodal transport services in the STHLP, and we test the model over realistic instances of large networks such as the ones of the main logistics companies operating in Europe.
-Moreover, our experimental campaign also includes an analysis of terminal and service utilization.
+The more relevant ones regard models integrating the time dimension and related to real-world problems, and the absence of insights obtained from results not only concerning the objective function and computation times (Alumur et al., 2021).
+Our contribution aims to deal with these shortcomings found in HLP and facility location problems in transportation.
+Similarly to Crainic et al. (2021) and Giusti et al. (2021), we consider a multi-period setting where the term location has a double meaning, i.e., the location decisions correspond to contracting a terminal and defining when to use them precisely.
+However, these works only considered single-commodity flows and did not address multimodal transport services explicitly.
+In contrast, we integrate multi-commodity flows and multimodal transport services in the STHLP.
+The methodology also differs as our model is formulated over a time-space network that incorporates the time dimension within the nodes and arcs of the network.
+This provides a much simpler formulation with respect to the previous models that explicitly managed time constraints.
+The differences between our work and the one of Crainic et al. (2021) and Giusti et al. (2021) also arise in the instance set and the experimental campaign.
+We test the model over realistic instances of large networks such as the ones of the main logistics companies moving containers in Europe.
+Moreover, our experimental campaign also includes an analysis that addresses the impact of different network structures, stakeholders' behaviors, and levels of demand not only on computation times and costs but also on terminals and services utilization.